Multiple Sclerosis (MS) is...

 The most common serious neurological disease affecting young adults in Canada.
 One in a thousand Canadians has MS. The disease attacks the protective myelin sheath that surrounds the nerves of the central nervous system, causing inflammation and loss of myelin.
 This process interrupts and distorts the natural flow of nerve pulses.

-After referral to the clinic, you will be seen by one of the physicians involved in the clinic, and often by a advanced practice nurse.
+After referral to the clinic, you will be seen by a physician or advanced practice nurse involved in the clinic.
 The initial assessment involves taking a history of your symptoms, followed by a neurological examination.
 Previous investigations will be reviewed and further investigations may be recommended including: blood tests, lumbar puncture, radiographic imaging (MRI), electrophysiological tests (EMG/VER).